 In this module, we'll take a look at the Hierarchy of Controls and how they can effectively correct identified hazards.
 For more information on improving the safety management system, see Courses 704, Hazard Identification and Control and Course 716, Safety Management System Analysis.

 Controlling hazards and behaviors are the two basic strategies for protecting workers.
 Controlling hazards are more effective than controlling behaviors, and for good reason.
 If you can eliminate the hazard, you don't have to worry about exposure due to human behavior.
 Traditionally, a "Hierarchy of Controls" has been used as a template for implementing feasible and effective controls.

 ANSI/ASSP Z10-2019, Occupational Health and Safety Management Systems, and ISO 450001, Occupational Health and Safety, encourage employers to use the following hierarchy of hazard controls:

 As you can see, the preferred control strategies first try to control hazards through elimination, substitution, or engineering.
 If the hazards can't be eliminated, replaced, or engineered, the hierarchy next attempts to control exposure to hazards through warnings, administrative methods and personal protective equipment.
 It's important to understand that:

 The "big idea" behind this hierarchy is that the control methods at the top of the list are potentially more effective and protective than those at the bottom.
 Following the hierarchy of controls leads to the implementation of inherently safer workplace environments, where the risk of illness or injury has been substantially reduced.

 Totally eliminating hazards, while most effective at reducing exposure to hazards, also tends to be the most difficult to implement in an existing process.
 This approach involves the initial design or redesign of tools, equipment, systems, production processes, and facilities in order to eliminate hazards associated with work.

 If the machinery, equipment, or process is still at the design or development stage, eliminating hazards may be inexpensive and simple to implement.
-However, for an existing process, major changes be that can be very expensive.
+However, for an existing process, major changes can be very expensive.
 In the long term, even expensive changes that eliminate serious hazards may be cost effective.